sky-uk/gdp-hydra-terraform/README.md

 Because this service principal will need to create other principals as part of the provisioning it must have permissions to both "Read and write all applications" and "Sign in and read user profile" within the "Windows Azure Active Directory" API.
 You grant these permissions via the Application Registrations blade in the Azure portal.

-The Terraform sevice principal will need to be an Owner on the subscription.
+The Terraform service principal will need to be an Owner on the subscription.
 This is because it needs the ability to create all types of resources.

 ### Google Compute Cloud

-You must create a user that has asmin priviledges within your project.
+You must create a user that has admin privileges within your project.
-You must also activate the relevante IAM management APIs within the project
+You must also activate the relevant IAM management APIs within the project

 When you create a new service account you will be provided with a JSON credentials file for GCP.
 You will need to base64 encode the file content to pass it into the hydra module.